SYLLABUS | CCOM CHINESE INSTRUMENT EXAM

 - Subjects:

-Any candidates who have achieved certain proficiency on the subject, regardless of age and place of residence are allowed to register. - Grade Levels and Requirements :
+Any candidates who have achieved certain proficiency on the subject, regardless of age and place of residence are allowed to register.

 II) Registration

-- Submission timeline: 2023-8-7 through 2023-9-30
+- Submission timeline: 2025-8-1 through 2025-9-30

-Registration Form - Exam Permits: 2023-10-1 through 10-15 via email
+Exam Permits: 2025-10-1 through 10-15 via email - Application Procedure:

 - Please submit the correct application fee according to the payment list, otherwise the application will be voided.
 Once submitted, the application fee will not be returned, nor can it be transferred to another applicant.

-III) Examination
+IV) Examination

-- Examination Dates: Recording Schedule:
+- Examination Dates - Recording Schedule:

-- Examination Venue:
+11/16/25 (Sun PM) - Examination Venue:

 California Youth Chinese Symphony